jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 * Mac OS X 10.11.6
 * Java 1.8.0_77
 * Apache Maven 3.3.9 (installed using Macports)
-* Alfresco Maven SDK 2.2.0 (No download necessary)
+* Alfresco Maven SDK 3.0.0 (No download necessary)
-* Eclipse Java EE IDE for Web Developers, Luna
+* Eclipse Java EE IDE for Web Developers, Neon
-* Alfresco Community Edition 5.1.f ([Download](https://sourceforge.net/projects/alfresco/files/Alfresco%20201604%20Community/))
+* Alfresco Community Edition 5.2.e ([Download](https://sourceforge.net/projects/alfresco/files/Alfresco%20201702%20Community/))

-By default, when you create an Alfresco project using Alfresco Maven SDK 2.2.0 the project will be configured to depend on Alfresco Community Edition 5.1.e.
+By default, when you create an Alfresco project using Alfresco Maven SDK 3.0.0 the project will be configured to depend on Alfresco Community Edition 5.2.e.

 The Eclipse IDE is optional.
 Most people working with Alfresco use Eclipse or something similar, so this tutorial will assume that's what you are using.